-3. Which is a bigger wine glass or water glass?
+3. Which is bigger - wine glass or water glass?

 4. What size are white wine glasses?

 Compared to red wines, white wines don’t need oxidation and to breathe as much for the flavors to be released.
-Bigger and wider bowls will only make the bubbles disperse faster in the case of sparkling wine, hence narrower and smaller bowls are a more desirable choice.
-White wine glasses can hold wine in a range of
+Bigger and wider bowls will only make the bubbles disperse faster in sparkling wine.
+Hence narrower and smaller bowls are a more desirable choice.

 A nice wine glass is the one that gives you the best value.